Compound interest: The gift that keeps on giving

 OCCU - 12.07.2018

-Compound interest can turn your holiday gift into one that truly does keep on giving.
+Compound interest can turn your gift — holiday, bat mitzvah, graduation, you name it — into one that truly does keep on giving.
 Each year, the interest it earns gets added to the principal, which earns even more interest.
 The longer the money stays put, the more it will grow.
 Someday, when the recipient withdraws the funds, they’ll get an even bigger gift than the one you originally gave.

 Why compound interest makes a great gift